 • Engine Company No. 4, DC's first all-black fire company

-• Vermont Avenue Baptist Church, founded in 1866 by former slaves
+• Vermont Avenue Baptist Church, founded in 1866 by enslaved people

-• the home of Howard D. Woodson, one of DC's influential architects and community leaders
+• Home of Howard D. Woodson, an influential DC architect and community leader

 • Washington Conservatory of Music, one of DC's earliest arts institutions